 Savings bonds: The federal government also issues savings bonds, a kind of bond that allows individuals to save directly with the government.
 Savings bonds function differently from standard Treasuries, and they do not pay out the accumulated interest until you redeem the bond.

-Municipal bonds: Usually referred to as “munis,” these are a type of government bond issued by state or local governments.
+Municipal bonds: Usually referred to as “munis,” municipal bonds are a type of government bond issued by state or local governments.
 The main advantage of munis is that the returns they generate are exempt from federal taxes and, in some cases, from state and local taxes too.

 Corporate bonds: These are bonds issued by large companies, both domestic and foreign.
 They pay a wide range of interest rates depending on the creditworthiness of the borrower and maturity.
 Longer-term bonds typically offer a higher yield than short-term bonds.